-- Dialectical therapy – Dialectical therapy is a specific type of therapy that was based on CBT.
-Dialectical therapy was created as a way to treat borderline personality disorder.
-Some key themes in dialectical therapy treatment are managing distress, emotional regulation, and accepting change.
+- Dialectical behavior therapy – Dialectical behavior therapy is a specific type of therapy that was based on CBT.
+DBT was created as a way to treat borderline personality disorder.
+Some key themes in dialectical behavior therapy treatment are managing distress, emotional regulation, and accepting change.

 - Group therapy – This type of therapy is used in a family-style or support group style setting.
-Usually, one person is leading it, and there are, on average, about 15-20 participants.
 Individuals are encouraged to express their views freely and hear others speak theirs while reserving judgment.
 The camaraderie of group therapy fosters a sense of empathy, closeness to others, and belonging.
-Many therapy groups are based around a theme that has drawn the group together, such as alcohol addiction or surviving trauma.
-Group therapy style support groups will usually meet for 1 or 2 hours, once or twice per week.
+Many therapy groups are based around a theme that draws the group together, such as alcohol addiction or surviving trauma.
+Group therapy style support groups will usually meet for one or two hours, once or twice per week.

 Meet Your Therapy Goals in a Psychotherapy Program Treatment at Baltimore Detox Center